 }Constraints (The Guardrails)

 What: Hard boundaries—what the agent CANNOT do.
 Why: Critical for security, architectural integrity, and business rules.
+(When a constraint holds for every feature, promote it to The Product Constitution instead of retyping it per spec.)

 "constraints": [